Traditional Thailand Life: A Guide to E-San Banhao Farm

 Under one of the houses in the center of the farm, you will find supplies for weaving!
 You can try your hand at weaving cloth on a loom as well as see materials used for other steps in the weaving process.
 Next to the cloth loom, you can see a straw loom.
 Here you can try to add to a straw mat that is in the process of being made!

-Traditional Thai weaving
+Traditional Thailand weaving

 Under another house in the center of the farm, you may find rice, depending on the season that you visit.
 This was the most exciting activity for my children as saw the grain still on the plant left out to dry.
 I showed them where the rice pieces are located by opening up the husk.
 They tried to lift up the planting yoke with the rice bundles still attached, which is a traditional Thai method of carrying rice off the fields.
 And lastly, they tried thrashing the rice with the wooden sticks provided.
 It was a wonderful lesson on the whole rice harvesting process.